Hasina Ahmed

 Hasina Ahmed is a Bangladesh Nationalist Party (BNP) politician and a former Jatiya Sangsad member from the Cox's Bazar-1 constituency.

 Career

 Ahmed was elected to parliament from Cox's Bazar-1 in 2008 as a BNP nominee.

 Personal life

-Ahmed is married to Salahuddin Ahmed, also a fellow BNP politician and two times Jatiya Sangsad member from the same constituency.
+Hasina is married to Minister of Home Affairs, MP Salahuddin Ahmed and Member of Bangladesh Nationalist Party National Standing Committee's Member, and the couple have four children: Sayeed Ibrahim Ahmed Ibrahim Ahmed, Parmiss Ahmed Ikra, Sayeed Yousuf Ahmed, and Fariba Ahmed Raida.